-The average daily flow for the period July 2005 to June 2020 was 337 MGD.
+The average daily flow for the period July 2017 to June 2022 was 325 million gallons per day (MGD).
 This flow and the maximum sustainable flow to secondary treatment of 700 MGD (based on experiments conducted from October 2005 to June 2006), will be used to size nitrogen removal facilities at Deer Island.
 Figure 4 shows the daily effluent flow while Figure 5 graphs the monthly averages.

 Return streams from sludge processing at Deer Island include overflow from the gravity thickeners and waste activated sludge centrifuge centrate from secondary treatment.
 Gravity thickener overflow can be pumped directly to the primary tanks or flow by gravity via the south system pump station depending on pump availability.
-During the period between July 2005 and June 2020, averages of 6.3 MGD of gravity thickener overflow and 5.4 MGD of waste sludge centrifuge centrate were returned to the plant via the south system pump station or to the influent of the primary tanks.
-While these return flows can be considered negligible compared to the raw influent flow (337 MGD), their nitrogen loads are high (4.2% and 6.0%) of the influent total nitrogen load respectively.
+During the period between July 2017 and June 2022, averages of 6.1 MGD of gravity thickener overflow and 5.4 MGD of waste sludge centrifuge centrate were returned to the plant via the south system pump station or to the influent of the primary tanks.
+While these return flows can be considered negligible compared to the raw influent flow (325 MGD), their nitrogen loads are high (4.6% and 7.3% of the influent total nitrogen load respectively).